MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-stores-and-test-buckets.md

 # A/B testing with stores and test buckets

 In our [Stores and Sales](../../commerce/stores/stores-and-sales.md) tutorial, we demonstrate how to set up a store and make a few items available to a player at special or alternate prices.
-In our [A/B Testing Quickstart](quickstart.md), we demonstrate how to create **A/B** tests and form player buckets for random, percentage-based user distribution.
+In our [A/B Testing quickstart](quickstart.md), we demonstrate how to create **A/B** tests and form player buckets for random, percentage-based user distribution.

 This tutorial lets you combine these features, and produce several versions of the store available to different A/B testing groups (buckets).

 We first define an A/B test.
-In this case we define a test called store A/B Testing which splits users into 3 groups.
+In this case we define a test called **Store A/B Testing** which splits users into 3 groups.
 The first group (control) contains 34% of all the players.
 The other 2 test groups each contain 33% of all players.

 ![Game Manager - New A/B Test](media/tutorials/game-manager-new-ab-test.png)